Tanedo/Physics231-2018/README.md

 ## Talk Schedule

 Topics to be assigned and discussed in our meetings.
 The order was determined using `random.org` and then the undergrads were rearranged to talk first.
+Suggested topics are listed.

 * **Wed, Oct 10**:
 Kyle Perez: HW1b, extra credit 2(f).